myasmin/Teleco-Churn-Data-Analysis/README.md

 ## The Dataset is an Imbalanced Two-Class Classification Problem.

 The predefined models I selected while working with R to find the right model didn't perform very well.

 After a pretty hefty coding with the 'tidymodels' library, I tried to run the model with Azure Machine Learning Designer Resource.
 Using the AutoML Feature, the **MaxAbsScaler, LightGBM** (Weighted AUC = 0.98750) showed as the best fit for this data.
-I am so happy to get the cloud based- high speed computation privilage (AZURE ML STUDIO) from Microsoft while using the free learner's opportunity!
-I wish they would have given me the same privilage for the Azure Databricks usage too!

-Life gets to easy sometimes, eh!!

-Working on a detailed report and analysis, as well as the deploy Python code too.

 Happy Machine Learning!!